-In 2012, servicemen suicides are occurring once a day.
+In 2012, servicemen’s suicides were occurring once a day.
 Current data reported by the Associated Press shows that by the end of the Iraq War, suicides could become more frequent than combat deaths.

 “to immediately look at that situation and determine what’s behind it, what’s causing it and what can we do to make sure it doesn’t happen.”

-Panetta also stated on Wednesday that he will have all service branches follow the Army’s lead in reviewing mental health cases dating back to the year 2001.
-His plan is to find out whether any current or former service member was denied appropriate medical retirement benefits.
+Panetta also stated on Wednesday that he would have all service branches follow the Army’s lead in reviewing mental health cases dating back to the year 2001.
+He plans to find out whether any current or former service member was denied appropriate medical retirement benefits.

 The Army – which has the highest suicide rate and is equivalent to the civilian rate, says they are spending approximately $75 million on research to understand why it is happening and how to fix it.

 Army Col. Carl Castro, who is the head of the research team trying to find effective forms of prevention and treatment, says no one has any answers so far.